 A faculty member should submit a request for modified duties as early as possible so the department can plan appropriately.
 The request form is available on the provost's website.
-The plan of proposed activities is developed in consultation with the department head or chair and the University Libraries dean.
+The plan of proposed activities is developed in consultation with the appropriate supervisor, and the University Libraries dean.
 The modified duties can include assignments from the department and/or libraries, as appropriate.

 Subject to available funding, the Office of the Executive Vice President and Provost provides an allotment to the faculty member's unit to replace teaching (or to use in other ways relevant to the duties) that is lost through the granting of a term of modified duties.
-Additional support from departments is strongly encouraged, and should be noted in the request.
+Additional support from departments is strongly encouraged and should be noted in the request.

-Approval of the department head or chair, University Libraries dean, and provost are necessary.
-If the department head or chair does not support the request, the reasons for denial are provided in writing, and the request is automatically forwarded to the dean for further review.
+Approval of the appropriate supervisor, University Libraries dean, and provost are necessary.
+If the appropriate supervisor does not support the request, the reasons for denial are provided in writing, and the request is automatically forwarded to the dean for further review.